 Based on these numbers it would seem that more students are choosing careers in primary care.
 However, this is not the case, and in some instances things are actually worse.

+You have to look at the total number of slots as well as the percent that our US students are choosing primary care fields.
 Below is a table that has the match results for the last three years.
 It is important to note that there was almost 1000 more US seniors graduating, which according to the NRMP they attribute to the rising number of U.S. students to three new medical schools graduating their first classes as well as enrollment expansions in existing medical schools.

 Despite having almost 1000 new graduating medical students, the addition of these students to the primary care fields are limited.
 The real way to see what are students are choosing it to look at the percent of graduating students choosing a specific field (% US grads matching in my table).
 The results are pretty bleak.